Telecommunications has drastically changed over the past few decades.

 Companies that use contact center analytics have reduced Average Handle Time by 40%

 Average Handle Time (AHT) is a common call center metric which measures the average length of time it takes for reps to resolve customer service inquiries.
-Longer AHT may point to an issue in customer service scripts, or it could signal that reps need more phone training.
+High AHT may point to an issue in customer service scripts, or it could signal that reps need more training.

 Contact center analytics have helped businesses reduce their AHT by sifting through call logs and pinpointing call incidents.
 Managers can apply analytics by reworking customer service scripts and identifying common customer complaints.